-Contained in Nodes: Method DECLARATION,
+Contained in Nodes: Method DECLARATION, ATTRIBUTE, PARAMETER

-ATTRIBUTE, PARAMETER

-Multiplicity / Nodes Description

-01 / TEMPLATE The entire text of the template is the name of the type.
+Multiplicity / Nodes Description 01 / TEMPLATE The entire text of the template is the name of the type.
 Only used if NAME is undefined.
 See TEMPLATE Node .

-1 / NAME
+1 / NAME The name portion.

-0 / QUALIFIER
+0 / QUALIFIER The qualifier portion.

 0 / NAMEPART An alternative to using NAME and QUALIFIER.
 A string of values, all except the last one taken as qualifiers.
 The last one is taken as the Name.